 We would encourage parents of children who are in receipt of any of the above benefits to take up this opportunity of having a meal provided for their child when they are at school.
-Arrangements are in place so that children who receive free meals are not singled out and we encourage all children to remain in school at lunch time.
+Arrangements are in place to ensure anonymity is protected of children who receive free meals, and we encourage all pupils to remain in school at lunch time.